strands-project/strands_documentation/docs/setup_from_scratch.rst

 If you are using another robot, you will need to provide functionality covered by the three aforementioned repositories.

-b) Changes:
+b) Changes
 ~~~~~~~~~~~

-Even if you use SCITOS robot, your exact configuration will differ.
-Therefore, you must change
+Even if you use SCITOS robot, your exact configuration of the robot will differ.
+Therefore, you must change ``scitos.xacro`` and ``scitos_calibration.xacro`` in ``scitos_common/scitos_description/urdf/`` to fit your robot.

-scitos_common/scitos_description/urdf/
+**Chest camera for improved navigation**

+Our robot is equipped with a depth camera on its chest in order to detect objects in front of the robot and improve its navigation.
+Its position and angle are important for the correct functioning of the navigation.
+Therefore, we use automatic calibration.
+Therefore, we **do not** have the chest camera specified in the ``scitos_common/scitos_description`` but in ``strands_movebase/strands_description`` in order to load its calibration from database.